AlexMercedCoder/iceberg-community/src/content/docs/start/start.md

 ## Step 2 - Create Slack Channel

-Join the official [Apache Iceberg Slack Workspace](https://iceberg.apache.org/community/) and join or create a `#meetup` channel for your local area.
+Join the official [Apache Iceberg™Slack Workspace](https://iceberg.apache.org/community/) and join or create a `#meetup` channel for your local area.
 Once your meetup is submitted we will work to get you a slack channel for your group if the geographical area doesn't have an existing slack channel.

 Existing Channels at the time of writing include: